vyasdipen/ansible-magento-install/README.md

 ## Troubleshoot

-1. Instad of running it through with sudo, I recommend run it using argument "--ask-become-pass"
+1. Instad of running it using sudo command, I recommend run it using argument "--ask-become-pass"
 2. Can not connect to localhost:
 Ans:  In that case  you need to enter the host entry in to the ansible host file.To do so, edit /etc/ansible/hosts file or create new inventory file in ansible directory.
 Add following entry and save the file.